phbraga/ss-som/README.md

 Sample code to the model proposed in https://ieeexplore.ieee.org/abstract/document/8489675

-It was presented in the World Conference on Computational Intelligence (WCCI), precisely at the International Joint Conference on Neural Networks (IJCNN), in 2018.
-It is a small part of the [Prototype Based Machine Learning (PBML)](https://github.com/hfbassani/pbml/) project.
-The SS-SOM is also available [here](https://github.com/hfbassani/pbml/blob/master/phmb4/Models).
+It was presented in the 2018 World Conference on Computational Intelligence (WCCI), precisely at the International Joint Conference on Neural Networks (IJCNN), in Rio de Janeiro, Brazil.

 ### Cite: